-There is currently one Activity Definition under this method: BESS1 - Install a new behind the meter battery energy storage system.
-Certificates can be created for this activity only where the Implementation Date is on or after 1 November 2024.
+There is one Activity Definition under this method: BESS1 - Install a new behind the meter battery energy storage system.
+This activity is suspended from 1 July 2025.
+Certificates can be created for this activity only where the Implementation Date is between 1 November 2024 and 30 June 2025 (inclusive).